John Wick (character): Characterization

 The character and franchise has been described as a "central boogeyman character who can't be killed" and a "modern, action-oriented equivalent of '80s horror franchises", and reportedly has a kill count of 439, exceeding Jason Voorhees, Michael Myers and Art the Clown combined.
 Wick's violent one-man crusade has been described as an extreme case of workplace rage.
 He is largely seen wearing dark colored, tailored suits outfitted with ballistic armor.
 He is a deadly combatant and proficient with handguns, rifles, knives, and various other forms of weaponry as well as with hand-to-hand fighting.
 He has a large tattoo on his back with a Latin phrase written across praying hands holding a cross that reads, Fortis Fortuna Adiuvat.
 Wick is multilingual, having been seen speaking English, Russian, Hebrew, Italian, Japanese, Indonesian, Cantonese, and American Sign Language.

 In other media

 John Wick appeared in Payday 2 as part of free tie-in content and later on the John Wick Heists DLC.

 John Wick appeared as a crossover cosmetic outfit in the battle royale game Fortnite.
 This was the result of young players mistaking Reeves for another outfit named The Reaper.

 A parody composite character of John Wick and Rick Sanchez, simply referred to as "John Rick", was added as a playable character to Pocket Mortys in June 2017, voiced by Justin Roiland, as cross-promotion with the home media release of John Wick: Chapter 2.

 A parody of John Wick, simply referred to as "the Boogeyman" and "the Living Blade", and visually based on a beardless Keanu Reeves, is featured in a Marvel Comics Black Widow storyline published in January 2022, written by Kelly Thompson and illustrated by Rafael T. Pimente.

+The 2026 parody film Scary Movie has a sequence featuring Anna Faris' character Cindy Campbell dispatching an army of Ghostface in the style of John Wick.